bigbanghere/what-swap/README.md

 ## To Do

++ hover on connected wallet & on max
 + calculation bug (doge after multiple selection)
 + swap button reset and balances update after swap
 + bugs